UniLogin/UniLogin/docs/source/relayer.rst

 **Factory contract**

-To run relayer you also need to deploy your own factory contract, with the same wallet that relayer will have.
-To do that you will need wallet master contract address (you can deploy your own or use our).
+To run a relayer you also need to deploy your own factory contract, with the same wallet that the relayer will have.
+To do that you will need a wallet master contract address (you can deploy your own or use ours).
 To deploy the factory contract run:

   ::